-For my first attempt in 40 years at weight training, I asked an expert.
+For my first attempt in 40 years at weight training and getting stronger, I asked an expert.
 While he happens to be my son, a chiropractor, he also follows the research on fitness far more than I do/could/interested in doing.
 He hooked me up with this book and theory.

 Body By Science